yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Change the fee the strategist will receive based on this Vault&#39;s performance.
+Change the fee the strategist will receive based on this Vault&#39;s performance.
 This may only be called by governance.